Antero Resources Corp (AR) Stock: A Value Analysis - News Heater

 AR’s Market Performance

-AR’s stock has risen by 6.55% in the past week, with a monthly drop of -6.62% and a quarterly rise of 10.20%.
-The volatility ratio for the week is 3.27% while the volatility levels for the last 30 days are 3.27% for Antero Resources Corp The simple moving average for the past 20 days is -2.59% for AR’s stock, with a 0.05% simple moving average for the past 200 days.
+Antero Resources Corp (AR) has seen a 1.06% rise in stock performance for the week, with a -3.82% decline in the past month and a 11.67% surge in the past quarter.
+The volatility ratio for the week is 4.18%, and the volatility levels for the past 30 days are at 3.55% for AR.
+The simple moving average for the last 20 days is 1.21% for AR stock, with a simple moving average of 2.05% for the last 200 days.

 Analysts’ Opinion of AR